Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Returned to JavaScript array practice.

 **Thoughts:** I had to take a couple extra days off because it's the end of the month and work got busy.
 Today, I returned to learning JavaScript, mainly arrays.
 I've been on arrays for a few days now, but I want them completely drilled into my head.
 I mainly just practiced various methods with them.

+### Day 27: Thursday, November 1st, 2018

+**Today's Progress:** Learned about forEach() in JavaScript.
+Made a todo list app.

+**Thoughts:** I understood forEach() pretty easily.
+Today was working on Colt Steele's course.
+We did a code-along for building a simple todo list app.
+I probably should have tried building it by myself before doing the code-along.
+I need to better understand the idea of defining functions later in code, and then actually calling those functions.